daaronr/micro-giving-pub/osborne_rubinstein_notes/osborne_discuss_britt.md

 - In applying this,  the set $X$ could be something like 'all combinations of consumption goods in the economy' and a subset $A$ of the set $X$ might be 'all combinations that are in the budget set for the individual at current prices and wages'.

 **Britt: Ohhhhhhh I see.
 Is 'utility maximisation with a budget constrain' an example of a choice problem?
-If so, is 'minimising production cost for a given production function' also an example of a choice problem?**
+If so, is 'minimising production cost for a given production function' also an example of a choice problem?
+In this case, A represent 'all combinations of capital and labour in the economy' and a **

 (So note that $A$ can represent a bundle of goods and services, or just a single good, or even 'no goods'.)